-Bird watching I so rewarding with a bird lit of over 750 species!
+Bird watching in Rwanda is very rewarding with bird lit of over 750 species!
 Since it’s a small country with an area that covers an area of 26,338 sq km, Rwanda also contains the highest concentration of birds of covering a small area and spending a short time out on the birding trail.
-There is also an easy access and the views to these rare and hard to see the bird species.
+There is also easy access and the views to these rare and hard to see the bird species.

 There are also the breath taking land scape of the grassy hill as well as the misty volcanoes that is inhabited by the rare and the amazing wildlife like the mountain gorillas and the other primates making Rwanda o ideal for the birding lovers.